hashicorp/vault/website/source/api/system/auth.html.md

 ### Parameters

-- `path` `(string: <required>)` – Specifies the path in which to mount the auth backend.
+- `path` `(string: <required>)` – Specifies the path in which to mount the auth method.
 This is part of the request URL.

-- `description` `(string: "")` – Specifies a human-friendly description of the auth backend.
+- `description` `(string: "")` – Specifies a human-friendly description of the auth method.

-- `type` `(string: <required>)` – Specifies the name of the authentication backend type, such as "github" or "token".
+- `type` `(string: <required>)` – Specifies the name of the authentication method type, such as "github" or "token".

 - `config` `(map<string|string>: nil)` – Specifies configuration options for
   this mount.
 These are the possible values:

     - `plugin_name`

     The plugin_name can be provided in the config map or as a top-level option, with the former taking precedence.

 - `plugin_name` `(string: "")` – Specifies the name of the auth plugin to
   use based from the name in the plugin catalog.
-Applies only to plugin backends.
+Applies only to plugin methods.

 Additionally, the following options are allowed in Vault open-source, but relevant functionality is only supported in Vault Enterprise:

-- `local` `(bool: false)` – Specifies if the auth backend is a local mount only.
+- `local` `(bool: false)` – Specifies if the auth method is a local mount only.
 Local mounts are not replicated nor (if a secondary) removed by replication.